mihaibudiu/p4c-clone/backends/ebpf/README.md

 * arbitrary parsers can be compiled, but the BCC compiler will reject parsers that contain cycles

-* arithmetic on data wider than 32 bits is not supported
+* arithmetic on data that is not aligned to machine word sizes is not supported

+* no support for variable-width fields `varbit<>`

-* eBPF does not offer support for ternary or LPM tables
+* no support for ternary or LPM tables

 ### Translating P4 to C